juspay/grace/rulesbook/codegen/guides/patterns/pattern_psync.md

 ## Status Mapping Patterns

+**CRITICAL STATUS MAPPING BEST PRACTICES:**

+1. **Always map status from connector's operation_result or equivalent field** - Never assume status based on HTTP code alone
+2. **Use From trait implementation or explicit match statement** - Use the From trait pattern shown below for clean status mapping to AttemptStatus
+3. **Never hardcode status values** - Always derive status from the connector's actual response field

 ### Pattern 1: Simple Enum Mapping (Most Common)

-Direct mapping from connector status enum to standard AttemptStatus.
+Direct mapping from connector status enum to standard AttemptStatus using From trait.

 ```rust
 #[derive(Debug, Deserialize, Clone)]